RikaGoldberg/quartzv4/content/notes/DAO Advice.md

 - seed
 ---

- **A collective consciousnes [DAO Wei](/notes/DAO%20Wei.md) is is percolating on the Internet.
+ **A collective consciousness [DAO Wei](/notes/DAO%20Wei.md) is is percolating on the Internet.
 A whole lot of good stuff can be learned if you know the right places to look.**

 ## Tweets from @DAOFen